Weaving a Story: Cultural references and themes

 "Weaving a Story" contains the first explicit mention in the anime of the Dead Sea Scrolls, a series of secret documents in Seele's possession.
 The name refers to the real Dead Sea Scrolls, discovered in a cave on the northwest coast of the Dead Sea region in Palestine in 1947.
-It is rumoured that parts of these ancient manuscripts were hidden by the Vatican because of inconvenient material that could shake the foundations of the Christian religion.
+It was rumoured that parts of these ancient manuscripts were hidden by the Vatican because of inconvenient material that could shake the foundations of the Christian religion.
 According to the character designer of the series, Yoshiyuki Sadamoto, the post-apocalyptic scenario and the use of the Dead Sea scrolls in Neon Genesis Evangelion are a "side effect" of Nadia: The Secret of Blue Water, a previous work by Gainax and Anno.
-Rei mentions the "Red Earth" in her monologue, a reference to some theories about the etymology of the name Adam, according to which it means "earth" or "red".
-In the final scene of the episode, the spear of Longinus is also mentioned for the first time.
+Igarashi compared the function of Evangelion Dead Sea Scrolls to Gabriel García Márquez's One Hundred Years of Solitude, in which events are discovered already written in Sanskrit on the scrolls of Melquíades.
+Rei also mentions the "Red Earth" in her monologue, a reference to some theories about the etymology of the name Adam, according to which it means "earth" or "red".

+Neurology terms are mentioned in the compatibility test scene, such as the optic nerve, autonomic neurons, the two brain hemispheres, vertebrae, synapses, corpus callosum, spinal cord, cerebrum, tactile neurons, and sensory neurons.
+In the final scene of the episode, the spear of Longinus is mentioned for the first time, and is transported by Rei with her Eva-00 in the deepest section of Nerv's headquarters.
 The spear is named after the legendary Roman soldier who used his spear to pierce Jesus Christ when he was crucified on Golgotha; legend has it that whoever wields this spear impregnated with Christ's blood will control the world.
-Writers Patrick Drazen and Dani Cavallaro have compared Longinus' spear from the series to Amenonuhoko (天沼矛), the spear of the two creator kamis Izanagi and Izanami.
+Writer Patrick Drazen have compared Longinus' spear from the series to Amenonuhoko (天沼矛), the spear of the two creator kamis Izanagi and Izanami.
 Furthermore, "Weaving a Story" presents for the first time the real names of the Angels who appeared in the previous episodes.
 Their names all refer to real angels from the apocryphal Judeo-Christian manuscripts; the characteristics of each Angel are also linked to them, forming a complex web of symbolism.